-Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re the ones that are missing out.
+Most travellers tend to visit Tulum as their last destination in the Quintana Roo region, but they’re missing out.

 Continue south and you’ll stumble upon the Lagoon of 7 Colours, also known as Bacalar.
 The lagoon’s turquoise hues and crystal clear waters are what attract most people to the area.
 It’s perfect for those looking for the chance to laze in a water hammock or paddle in its shallow waters.

 A great thing about Bacalar is that it’s not on most people’s radars yet.
 This means the town allows you to escape the craziness of the rest of Quintana Roo and experience a more traditional Mexican town.

 Apart from water-based activities around the lagoon, there’s not much else going on in Bacalar.
-This just makes Bacalar the perfect place to relax and enjoy the tranquility of the area.
+This just makes Bacalar the perfect place to relax and enjoy the tranquillity of the area.